neondatabase/website/content/docs/data-types/array.md

     VALUES (ARRAY[1,2,3]), (ARRAY[1,2]);
     ```

-    This behavior can surprising and hence, it is up to the application to ensure data integrity.
+    This behavior can be surprising and hence, it is up to the application to ensure data integrity.

 ## Resources